Developing the mental toughness that will make you belong to the top 3% of your industry.

 Can you guess what it was?

-What determined successful sales people was there the level of optimism and how they would interpret their successes and failures.
+What determined successful sales people was their level of optimism and how they would interpret their successes and failures.

 From his study, Seligman concluded that optimists see the world very differently than pessimists, in at least three ways: